BEng(Hons) Civil Engineering

 This is a popular route as it lets you earn while you learn and your work provides a practical context for your learning.
 Work-based learning routes are available for some modules.

-Modules are assessed through a combination of exams and coursework.
+Modules are assessed through a diverse pool of assignments, combining exams and coursework.
 Exams take place at the middle and end of each year.

 You'll complete most coursework individually but there are some group assignments.
-Coursework can essays, reports, presentations, teamwork exercises and progress tests.
+Coursework can comprise of portfolios, essays, reports, presentations, teamwork exercises and progress tests.

 We encourage you to do formative work, e.g. practice tests, to prepare for assessments.
 This doesn't count towards your marks but feedback will help you to improve your performance.